chameleon-system/chameleon-base/UPGRADE-8.0.md

 app/console doctrine:schema:validate
 ```

-todo: the command should be able to export classes into different namespaces.

 ## Adjust Composer Dependencies

 In `composer.json`, adjust version constraints for all Chameleon dependencies from `~7.1.0` to `~8.0.0` and run